 Years later I am being involved in organizing the MZES Open Social Science Conference 2019, which brings together scholars from around the globe to discuss research credibility and what we can do improve it.
-Now, I have penned a commentary that reviews the existing meta-scientific literature on the credibility of quantitative findings in political science.
-Rather than fatalistic, the commentary hopes to be analytic and constructive.
+Now, I have penned a commentary on Open Science with a particular focus on political science.
+Rather than being fatalistic, the commentary hopes to be analytic and constructive.
+The article is a review of the existing meta-scientific literature on the credibility of quantitative findings in political science.
 At best, the paper will serve as a primer for those who are not yet versed in these discussions and it will contribute to the ongoing debates about research credibility.